ramos-j/docs/part_1_intro.md

 ##Bitcoin and blockchain technology

-Blockchain technology first began with Bitcoin, a cryptographically secured, decentralized digital currency.
+Blockchain technology started with Bitcoin, a cryptographically secured, decentralized digital currency.
 Bitcoin's unique properties gave it a number of advantages that made it extremely useful for some types of international and internet-based transactions.
 However, its experimental nature has led to a number of issues including high price volatility, and high cash burn for its proof-of-work based security mechanism.

 The second generation of blockchains, spearheaded by the Ethereum project, has focused on unlocking the full potential of blockchain technology by acting as a platform for creating and enforcing **Smart Contracts** - software objects that are able to own and control real assets and enforce their own rules, removing the need for traditional legal services.